Support Page Content

 Should layoffs for staff and faculty become necessary, we will follow all processes outlined in the applicable collective bargaining agreement(s).

 As Provost Cameron shared in her April 17 message to faculty, deans and chairs, the University's significant budget deficit along with the loss of one-time funding from reserves that has been used to support additional course offerings means that all colleges must reduce current course sections.
 The course schedule for Fall 2025 is available online.
+We are unable to add additional course sections until we receive the final budget from the Chancellor's Office.
 Students with questions should contact their academic advisor.

 In the fall of 2024, several new fees were adopted after an extensive consultation process with students.
 These fee dollars can only be used as outlined in the Student Fee Advisory Committee process.
 Those fees will fund additional services in Student Health, Wellness and Counseling; additional resources for our Cultural and Academic Resource Centers; additional funding for Instructionally Related Activities; funding for student recreation and club sports teams; and funding for athletic facilities for club, recreation, and NCAA athletics.
 The stadium is being funded with funds that are earmarked for student athletic facilities.
 These dollars cannot be spent on anything other than athletic facilities and are regularly audited for compliance.